 by ERIN SPAIN

-Feinberg’s new Institute for Augmented Intelligence in Medicine is a thoughtful and powerful force for improving medicine.
+Feinberg’s new Institute for Artificial Intelligence in Medicine is a thoughtful and powerful force for improving medicine.

 “We can’t afford to ‘move fast and break things,’ because if we break things, people might die,” says institute director Abel Kho, MD.
 “We have to be very thoughtful, from the bottom data layer all the way up to the application layer, to be sure we are doing everything in an ethical, responsible way.”